Making sense of the alienation experience:

 You’ll see I’m loyal to things for years and then I move on.
 Now I’ve moved on again.
 Always a maverick.
 This topic has become my main thing since I fell into it eight years ago: Alienation in families.

-Yes, like a pothole people don’t know it’s there until they fall into it.
-This evening, I will put the pothole on a wider map, a map which doesn’t yet show the potholes.
+Yes, like a sinkhole people don’t know it’s there until they fall into it.
+This evening, I will put the sinkhole on a wider map, a map which doesn’t yet show the sinkholes.
 At the end, I’ll go into one or two things in more detail.

 So I’ve been a constructive maverick.
 I’ve always wanted to get out of the box, to be active in wider thinking and systems.
 That kind of drive is useful; it can be creative and helpful to others.
 But if you’re not careful an over-helpful personality can become unhelpful.
 I’m the sort of person who will help old ladies across the road even if they don’t want to go!